CaZual-T/CZT-Mod-Manager/README.md

     - Right now you have to do it this way.
     - I meant to set it up so you could set a path to winrar if you already had that installed,
     - but i guess i fuckered it all up so it only works if unrar is in the czt_tools folder.
-    - Sorry about that. (ill fix it soon)
 - You can click 'Install UnRar' again to rescan and set its path automatically.
   - Or click set path (again it HAS to be to /CZT Mod Manager/czt_tools/unrar.exe)